RumeelHussainbnb/CoreDAODocs/docs/Node/config/snapshot-node-config.md

 You can get the latest snapshots from [here](https://github.com/coredao-org/core-snapshots).

-## Syncing Nodes Using Snapshots on Core Network
+## Syncing Nodes Using Snapshots on Core Chain Network

 On Core Chain network, you can sync your node to the latest state by several ways.
 In this document, we guide you through the syncing process of nodes on the Core network using the snapshots.